Criminal Justice (CJ)

 Term Typically Offered: Occasionally Offered

-Description: Overview of crime victimization and the criminal justice system response to crime victims.
+Description: Overview of crime victimization and the criminal justice system response to victims and survivors.

 For class offerings for a specific term, refer to the Schedule of Classes